IgorMing/muda_facil/README.md

 - [x] add a consistent first option to "add" the string that were not found
 - [x] create review screen
 - [x] show current moving order in home screen. _(create a separated widget to it)_
+- [x] check the best way to treat date

-- [ ] make a better UI for the current order, and validate the UI if the order is null
+- [x] make a better UI for the current order, and validate the UI if the order is null
 - [ ] on confirming the review, persist it on firestore _(save it on a new sub collection called `orders/`, into the `users/` collection)_
 - [ ] find items that are not in the list, and persist them into a different document _(add into a doc called `candidates` under items collection)_
 - [ ] create differences by user role _(create new users collection, and save the role data by user)_